 With today’s consumers being bombarded with 5,000 brand messages a day, the first 7 seconds that a consumer is exposed to a brand is a make-or-break moment.
 The brand must captivate the consumer’s mind quickly or the consumer will move on.
 The brand must be able to entice consumers to find out more and then motivate consumers to see, think, feel or act in positive ways that benefit the brand.

-- As the ego of the human mind works to regulate the id and superego, the brand’s big idea serves as the stabilizer between the inner motivations of those behind the brand and the outward projection.
-In a stabilizer role, the big idea must adjust to the actual reputation, yet send signals to steer the consumer’s mind towards the desired reputation that exists within the brand soul.
+- As the ego of the human mind works to regulate the id and superego, the brand idea works as the stabilizer between the inner motivations of those behind the brand and the outward reputation, which is a constantly-changing view of the brand.
+As a stabilizer role, the brand idea must adjust to the actual reputation yet send signals to steer the consumer’s mind towards the desired reputation, which helps to express the brand soul.

-Volvo seems obsessed with Safety
+Volvo seems obsessed with safety

 I am always pushing everyone to focus: focus on a tight target, own one main benefit area that no one else can own and then shout it from the mountaintop.
 The challenge here of getting what your brand stands down to one word would be the ultimate.
 I’d encourage you to take this for a test run and see where you get.
 But the bigger point is to, learn from how obsessed Volvo is around safety.

 I am yet to see any other brand that is so focused on one word like Volvo is with safety.
 For Volvo safety is not just a claim or demo in their TV ads, but is everything they do.

 But the real beauty for Volvo is their obsession with safety.

 - Volvo was long ahead of the marketplace.
 Volvo first started the safety angle in the 1940s and became completely obsessed in through the 1960s long before consumers cared about safety when no one was even wearing seat belts.
 But the marketplace has since caught up.
 This year, Car and Driver reports safety as the #1 benefit that consumers are looking for in a new car.